-- Transformers and Inductors when used at low frequencies, such as these electric distribution transformers utilize low cost iron laminations and operate with efficiencies of 98% or higher. - Smaller, special purpose transformers in high frequency and pulse power applications benefit from thin gauge and higher resistivity Si-Fe laminations. - Examination of this subject would require an entire session by itself, so we will restrict this to just a few slides.
+- Transformers and Inductors when used at low frequencies, such as these electric distribution transformers utilize low cost iron laminations and operate with efficiencies of 98% and higher. - Smaller, special purpose transformers in high frequency and pulse power applications benefit from thin gauge and higher resistivity Si-Fe laminations. - Examination of this subject would require an entire session by itself, so we will restrict this to just a few slides.

-- Transformers are used to convert lower voltages to higher voltages (step-up transformer) or higher voltages to lower ones (step-down). - The ratio of turns of wire on the primary (input) to those on the secondary (output) determines which type it is. - Since power stays the same, when voltage increases, current decreases - and the converse is true. - The applied voltage cannot be steady DC: it must be AC or pulsed or varying DC. - Each of the windings has associated with it an electrical resistance.
-Under AC (or pulsed DC) conditions, this resistance become inductive (inductance). - Therefore, a Si-Fe core with a single winding is an inductor.
+- Transformers are used to convert lower voltages to higher voltages (step-up transformer) or higher voltages to lower ones (step-down). - The ratio of turns of wire on the primary (input) to those on the secondary (output) determines which type it is. - Since power stays the same, when voltage increases, current decreases - and the converse is true. - The applied voltage cannot be steady DC: it must change as a function of time such as AC or pulsed or varying DC. - Each of the windings has associated with it an electrical resistance. - Under AC (or pulsed DC) conditions, this resistance becomes inductive (inductance). - Therefore, a Si-Fe core with only a single winding is called an inductor.

-- The picture at the left is a typical step-down transformer which reduces power line voltages to 120/240 volts for domestic use. - The high voltage connectors are on the top and the 120/240 volt connectors are on the side of the transformer case.
+- Transformer (and inductor) sizes vary greatly. - The picture at the left is a typical step-down transformer which reduces power line voltages to 120/240 volts for domestic use. - The high voltage connectors are on the top and the 120/240 volt connectors are on the side of this transformer case.